AdobeDocs/marketo.en/help/sky/save-flow-actions.md

 ## Saving Flow Actions

-1. In Marketing Activities, select your smart campaign (or create a new one).
+1. In [!UICONTROL Marketing Activities], select your smart campaign (or create a new one).

    ![Image One](/help/sky/assets/smart-lists-and-static-lists/save-flow-actions/save-flow-actions-1.png)